nordeck/feedback-application/jitsi-feedback-plugin/README.md

 // disables CallStats even if callStatsID is set config.callStatsSecret = null;

-// this will enable analytics, both need to be false for our handler to work config.disableThirdPartyRequests = false;
+// IMPORTANT: this will enable analytics, both need to be false for our handler to work config.disableThirdPartyRequests = false;
 config.analytics.disabled = false